netosober/netosober.github.io/_posts/2014-07-16-emberjs-styling-wtih-bootstrap.markdown

 {% endhighlight %}

-Wait!
-What happened with the index route? **EmberJS** already created that route for us when we used *ember-cli* to generate our application.
-It doesn't generate any files for it, but it is already there; the ember guides site provides more explanation to this: [Routes](http://guides.emberjs.com/v1.12.0/routing/defining-your-routes/).
+Now we have our routes, but wait.
+What happened with the index route?
+Turns out **EmberJS** already created that route for us when the application is started, and we see it when we accessed our app the first time.

-The only thing that we need to add, is the template for our index route.
+It doesn't generate any files for it, but we need to create a template for the route.
 We could easily add the file directly to the templates folder, but I feel it is more interesting to use the *ember-cli* generator:

 {% highlight bash %}